MDeLuise/plant-it/online-resources/documentation/docs/server-installation.md

 SMTP_START_TTL=
 ```

-### Integration with Trefle Service [NOT WORKING ANYMORE]
-!!! warning end "Trefle Service Inactivity"

-    The Trefle service, which Plant-it relied on for plant data, appears to be inactive.
-There have been no updates to their database, and their repository shows no recent activity, with several open issues dating back years.
-While the dataset was accessible until recently, it is no longer available.

-    I am currently exploring the best way to move forward and working on a replacement for this service, as mentioned in [issue #218](https://github.com/MDeLuise/plant-it/issues/218).

-    As a temporary solution, the Flora Codex service has replaced the Trefle service.
-However, it lacks some features such as:

-      •	Plant care information
-      •	Synonyms

-    Additionally, it has fewer plants compared to Trefle.

-    This is a temporary patch that will be resolved in the near future.

 ### Integration with FloraCodex
 To enhance your application with plant search capabilities, you can integrate with the FloraCodex service.
 FloraCodex provides a comprehensive API for searching and retrieving plant information.
 Follow the steps below to configure and use the FloraCodex service in your project: